dart-lang/site-www/src/content/interop/js-interop/mock.md

-`@JSExport` allows you to declare a class that can be used in `createJSInteropWrapper`. `createJSInteropWrapper` will create an object literal that maps each of the class' instance member names (or renames) to a JS callback that triggers the instance's class member when called.
+`@JSExport` allows you to declare a class that can be used in `createJSInteropWrapper`. `createJSInteropWrapper` will create an object literal that maps each of the class' instance member names (or renames) to a JS callback that triggers the instance member when called.
 In the above example, getting and setting `counter.value` gets and sets `fakeCounter.value`.

 You can specify only some members of a class to be exported by omitting the annotation from the class and instead only annotate the specific members.
 You